Cyclone Jasmine: Meteorological history

 Late on 7 February, while still tracking to the east-southeast, Jasmine rapidly intensified, with wind speeds increasing to 185 km/h, sustained for one minute.
 The cyclone developed a ragged eye stretching 40 km across.
 Later that day, Jasmine reached its peak intensity as it passed 280 km to the northeast of New Caledonia, with wind speeds of 215 km/h, equivalent to a Category 4 cyclone on both the Australian and Saffir-Simpson hurricane scales (SSHS).
 Throughout 8 February, Jasmine began to show characteristics of an annular hurricane, maintaining a large, asymmetric eye and rather shallow convective features.
-In addition, multiple eyewall mesovorticies developed within the eye.
+In addition, multiple eyewall mesovortices developed within the eye.

 However, Jasmine did not maintain its peak intensity for an extended period of time.
 By 9 February, the cloud tops surrounding Jasmine began to warm, and thus weakened.
 In addition, the cyclone began to enter cooler SSTs.
 Although Jasmine's convective bands continued to thin out, the cyclone maintained a gradually expanding eyewall and remained a compact system.
 By 10 February, the eyewall of Cyclone Jasmine measured 95 km in diameter.
 The next day, the subtropical ridge that had been forcing Jasmine toward the southeast had weakened, and as a result the cyclone began to track east-northeast, toward a weakness in the ridge.
 The storm continued to disorganize, with its eye later becoming cloud–filled.
 By the end of 11 February, Jasmine had already weakened to a cyclone with wind speeds of just 85 km/h, sustained for one minute, due to the presence of strong vertical wind shear.
 The low–level circulation center of Jasmine became partly exposed for a period of time on 12 February, before convection redeveloped over the center.
 As a weakening cyclone, Jasmine only maintained an area of weak convection displaced to its east as it approached Tonga.

 On 13 February, convection re-developed and later strengthened over Jasmine's center of circulation due to the presence of the South Pacific convergence zone and warm SSTs.
 Cyclone Jasmine was able to attain a secondary peak intensity of 85 km/h, sustained for one minute, as the system's banding features became better defined.
 Due to Jasmine's position between two anticyclones, the cyclone erratically moved in a loop in the vicinity of Tonga from 14 to 15 February, before moving to the southeast.
 The system later exited the favorable conditions and moved into an area of strong wind shear once again.
 Convection became sheared apart and Jasmine's center of circulation once again became ill-defined and exposed.
 Late on 15 February, the JTWC issued their last advisory on the system, and on the next day, RSMC Nadi reported that Cyclone Jasmine had degenerated into an extratropical cyclone.